calband/calband-tutorial/README.md

 ## Your Task

 You will complete the ["Writing your first Django app" tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).
-Make sure that the version is 1.11!
+Make sure that the Django version is 1.11!
 Do not worry about "Database setup" in part 2.
 You will use SQLite for simplicity.

 When you finish, you will make a pull request to show off your progress!
 In our workflow, we use pull requests to help us review changes made before making a changes to our master branch.